-D. Fence Height and Locations for Multiple-Family Districts.

-1. Front Yards.

-- a.
-Where a lot is on the same block frontage with parcels that are zoned for Single-Family uses, fencing shall comply with fencing standards of the Single Family District Subsection 15-1606-D. - b.
+- D. Fence Height and Locations for Multi-Family Districts. - 1.
+Front Yards. - a.
+Where a lot is on the same block frontage with parcels that are zoned for Single-Family uses, fencing shall comply with fencing standards of the Single-Family District in Subsection 15-2006-C. - b.
 If the block does not contain Single-Family zoned lots: - i.
-Wrought iron or tubular steel: A fence up to four feet in height may be installed on the front property line.
+Wrought Iron or Tubular Steel: A fence up to four feet in height may be installed on the front property line.
 Fences must be open a minimum of 80 percent (e.g., no more than 20 percent opaque) to allow for the passage of light and air. - ii.
-All other materials.
+All Other Materials.
 The fence may be placed on the property if the fence does not exceed three feet in height.

-Exception: Fences on parcels within the Pinedale Neighborhood Plan may be up to four feet in height, regardless of material, however fences shall comply with Section 15-1618, Intersection Visibility.
+Exception: Fences on parcels within the Pinedale Neighborhood Plan may be up to four feet in height, regardless of material, however fences shall comply with Section 15-2018, Intersection Visibility.

-- iii.
+iii.
 Other Fencing.
-Fencing, up to six feet in height, may be placed per the main building setback of the underlying district minus five feet. - c.
-Street-Side Yards. - i.
+Fencing, up to six feet in height, may be placed per the main building setback of the underlying district minus five feet.

+2. Street-Side Yards.

+- a.
 Lots with a Street-Side Yard of 125 Feet or Less in Length.
-Fencing up to six feet in height may be placed on the property line. - ii.
+Fencing up to six feet in height may be placed on the property line. - b.
 Lots with Street-Side Yards Greater than 125 Feet in Length.
-Fencing up to six feet in height may be placed per the main building setback of the underlying district minus five feet. - d.
+Fencing up to six feet in height may be placed per the main building setback of the underlying district minus five feet. - 3.
 Interior and Rear Yards.
-Fences may be placed on property lines. - e.
+Fences may be placed on property lines. - 4.
 Through Lots.
-All street frontages shall be considered Front Yards. - f.
-Private Patios, Yards, etc. Fencing for private patios, yards, etc. in multiple family developments shall comply with the fencing requirements of this section. - g.
+All street frontages shall be considered Front Yards. - 5.
+Private Patios, Yards, Etc. Fencing for private patios, yards, etc. in multi-family developments shall comply with the fencing requirements of this section. - 6.
 Other Yards.
 Fences up to six feet in height may be installed on property lines.
 Fences, regardless of location on the site, shall not exceed six feet in height.

-E. Fence Height and Locations for Non-Residential Districts.
+E. Fence Height and Locations for Downtown Districts.